Falsification of Cyber-Physical Systems using Bayesian Optimization: Experimental Evaluation

 \subsection{Discussion}

-The performance of each evaluated \BO method depends on the \SUT. \VanillaBO, which is the standard global \BO method, showed a good performance for those specifications and examples that can be falsified at boundaries of input spaces or corners.
+Discussion of Optimization Methods: The performance of each evaluated \BO method depends on the \SUT and how the falsified area or falsified points are located based on the input ranges for each benchmark problem.
+Vanilla BO, which is the standard global \BO method, showed a good performance for those specifications and problems that can be falsified at boundaries of input spaces or corners.
 When the number of dimensions is high \VanillaBO searches the edges more because the prediction error and the uncertainty of the surrogate model at the edges become large.
-On the other hand, using local regions, exploration and exploitation in \turbo are limited to local trust regions, which results in less efficient falsification compared to \VanillaBO for those easily falsifiable examples where failure points are at corners.
-However, the efficiency of \turbo increases with the number of dimensions showing a remarkable performance even for hard examples that are not falsified with other methods.
+On the other hand, using local regions, exploration and exploitation in \turbo are limited to local trust regions, which results in less efficient falsification compared to \VanillaBO for those easily falsifiable problems where failure points are at corners.
+Hence, \VanillaBO showed better performance for those benchmark problems with the ability to be falsified at corners.
+However, the efficiency of \turbo increases with the number of dimensions showing a remarkable performance even for hard problems that are not falsified with other methods.
 Compared to the other \BO methods for high-dimensional settings, such as the previously proposed REMBO~\cite{Wang2016REMBO}, \turbo does not need any setup, it can be used as an out-of-box tool.
-The $\pi$BO allows injecting prior knowledge about a failure region. $\pi$BO has shown good performance for those examples that are easily falsified at corners due to the U-shaped distribution that was used as prior knowledge based on previous falsification experiments.
+The $\pi$BO allows injecting prior knowledge about a failure region. $\pi$BO has shown good performance for those problems that are easily falsified at corners due to the U-shaped distribution that was used as prior knowledge based on previous falsification experiments.
 Even though $\pi$BO does not scale well in a high dimensional setting, it still shows good performance for a moderate number of dimensions of the input space.